codelitdev/courselit/docs/README.md

 # Introduction

-CourseLit is a content management system (aka CMS) for starting your own online course website.
-It is designed keeping educators in mind.
-Consider it an open-source alternative to those paid tutoring sites.
+CourseLit is a [batteries included](https://en.wikipedia.org/wiki/Batteries_Included) learning management system (aka LMS) for everyone.
+It is an open source alternative to Techable, Thinkific, Podia and the likes.

 It comes pre-equipped with all the basic tools you'd require to efficiently run and administer your online teaching business.
 Features include course authoring, student management, payment processing (via Stripe), website customization and analytics (very limited as of now).